Looking for Something?

 Thinly pounded pork chops, breaded and pan fried then drizzled with a tangy lemon caper sauce.
 An easy and delicious weeknight meal!

 Pounding the pork thin makes it cook evenly and quickly and breading it gives it a delicious flavorful buttery crust.
 Frying it up in butter and olive oil creates the base for the most flavorful pan sauce.
-Add some capers and lemon and you have an easy and delicious weeknight meal.

 Jump to Recipe Print Recipe